Transega/Ecaas-Documentation/_build/html/_sources/modules/data_collection.rst.txt

 Seasons that Crops are grown
 ****************************

-Rainfall Data acquired together with other ancilalry data was used to determine the period with which the crops were planted.
+Rainfall Data acquired together with other ancillary data was used to determine the period with which the crops were planted.
 On the other, remotely sensed data was used to study crop phenology and give an indication on when each crop was planted and have estimates on other activities that precedes planting.